xsigns/october-webmodul-live/UPGRADE.md

 - - -

 ## Upgrade 1.9.0
-- If needed Add sum 'mindaysprice' in objectlist and object base data
+- If needed, ddd sum 'mindaysprice' in objectlist and object base data

 Change Partial stammdaten/saisonzeit.htm, add in thead and tbody
 ````